Mykrowave/azure-architect-playbook/containerization/docker/readme.md

 - Sign images to increase trust
 - images are encrypted at rest
 - Basic, Standard, and Premium pricing tiers.
 Scale is storage size, total web hooks, and Premium is only one with Geo Replications
+- Webhooks allow for service to subscribe to a registry and get pushes when image is updated.
+This helps in CI/CD scenarios

 ## Deploying to an App Service from a Registry
 - Can be Docker hub, ACR, or any registry